Included in all HeinOnline Core subscriptions!

 About the NOMOS Database

-HeinOnline is pleased to announce the addition of the NOMOS series as a new database and within the Law Journal Library with a two-year embargo.
+HeinOnline is pleased to announce the addition of the NOMOS series as a database and within the Law Journal Library with a two-year embargo.
 This highly regarded series, compiled by the American Society for Political and Legal Philosophy (ASPLP), includes scholarly works from some of the most distinguished and accomplished scholars in political and legal philosophy.
 A robust thematic collection of more than 60 volumes* covering valuable interdisciplinary research, NOMOS is a go-to resource that has become a staple for scholars to kick-start their research, and that now can be accessed digitally within HeinOnline.

 *Volumes 7-16 are available as indexing only, as these are pending licensing.

 In 1985, Harvard University Press published the first volume of NOMOS, the yearbook of the American Society for Political and Legal Philosophy.
 Nomos, from Ancient Greek, stands for the body of law governing human behavior, or the “spirit of the law” in Greek mythology.